All the home goods you should buy at Way Day, Wayfair's biggest sale of the year - CNN Underscored

 Kenmore 200 Series Bagged Canister Vacuum ($219.99, originally $279.99; wayfair.com)

-With as much living as we’ve been doing in our actual houses, there’s been a lot more dirt and dust to vacuum up (and it’s shedding season for the pups, too).
+With as much living as we’ve been doing in our actual houses, there’s been a lot more dirt and dust to vacuum up (and it’s shedding season for the pups too).
 Get a fresh start with this Kenmore vacuum; besides a lovely blue color you can spot in the depths of the closet, it’s great for any floors and filters allergens while it cleans.

 It might look like a really chic mirror, but it opens up to reveal storage for 10 pairs of shoes.
-It’s a genius design that ensures your footwear is right where you need them to be to try on with your outfits.
+It’s a genius design that ensures your footwear is right where you need it to be to try on with your outfits.

 Grayleigh Tuscola Firebowl Steel Wood Burning Fire Pit ($119.99, originally $178.95; wayfair.com)